 UPDATED: Authorities ID victim of Bement train-bicycle collision as 14-year-old boy

-BEMENT — Authorities identified the victim of a weekend bicycle-train collision as a 14-year-old boy.
+BEMENT — Authorities identified the victim of a weekend bicycle-train collision as Logan McKibben, 14, a 14-year-old boy.

 The accident happened at 2:15 p.m.
 Sunday at the Piatt Street Norfolk Southern railroad crossing in Bement, Illinois State Police said Monday.

-Initial reports indicate the boy was attempting to cross the railroad tracks when he was struck by a passing freight train, state police said.
+Initial reports indicate Logan was attempting to cross the railroad tracks when he was struck by a passing freight train, state police said.

 Piatt County Death Examiner Troy Dunn said Sunday the investigation is ongoing.